Ikusaka: Climate

-The village has a climate characterized by characterized by hot and humid summers, and cold winters (Köppen climate classification Cfa.
+The village has a climate characterized by hot and humid summers, and cold winters (Köppen climate classification Cfa.
 The average annual temperature in Ikusaka is 11.5 °C. The average annual rainfall is 1148 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.8 °C, and lowest in January, at around -1.1 °C.

 Demographics

 Per Japanese census data, the population of Ikusaka has decreased by about two-thirds over the past 60 years.

 History

 The area of present-day Ikusaka was part of ancient Shinano Province.
 The area was part of the holdings of Matsumoto Domain during the Edo period.
-The village of Ikusaka was established on April 1, 1889 by the establishment of the modern municipalities system.
+The village of Ikusaka was established on April 1, 1889, by the establishment of the modern municipalities system.

 Economy

 The economy of the village is based on agriculture, with tobacco as the primary crop.

 Education

 Ikusaka has one public elementary school and one public middle school operated by the village government.
 The village does not have a high school.